Hymenoptera: Anatomy

-Hymenopterans range in size from very small to large insects, and usually have two pairs of wings.
+Hymenopterans range in size from very small to large insects.
 Their mouthparts are adapted for chewing, with well-developed mandibles (ectognathous mouthparts).
 Many species have further developed the mouthparts into a lengthy proboscis, with which they can drink liquids, such as nectar.
-They have large compound eyes, and typically three simple eyes, ocelli.
+Hymenopterans usually have two pairs of wings, but some solitary wasps and worker ants don't.
+They typically have large compound eyes with three simple eyes, ocelli.

-The forward margin of the hind wing bears a number of hooked bristles, or "hamuli", which lock onto the fore wing, keeping them held together.
+The forward margin of the hind wing bears a number of hooked bristles, or "hamuli", which lock onto the fore wing, keeping them held together (hamuli wing coupling).
 The smaller species may have only two or three hamuli on each side, but the largest wasps may have a considerable number, keeping the wings gripped together especially tightly.
 Hymenopteran wings have relatively few veins compared with many other insects, especially in the smaller species.

 In the more ancestral hymenopterans, the ovipositor is blade-like, and has evolved for slicing plant tissues.
 In the majority, however, it is modified for piercing, and, in some cases, is several times the length of the body.
 In some species, the ovipositor has become modified as a stinger, and the eggs are laid from the base of the structure, rather than from the tip, which is used only to inject venom.
-The sting is typically used to immobilise prey, but in some wasps and bees may be used in defense.
+The sting is typically used to immobilize prey, but in some wasps and bees may be used in defense.

 Hymenopteran larvae typically have a distinct head region, three thoracic segments, and usually nine or 10 abdominal segments.
-In the suborder Symphyta, the larvae resemble caterpillars in appearance, and like them, typically feed on leaves.
+In the suborder Symphyta, the eruciform larvae resemble caterpillars in appearance, and like them, typically feed on leaves.
 They have large chewing mandibles, three pairs of thoracic limbs, and, in most cases, six or eight abdominal prolegs.
 Unlike caterpillars, however, the prolegs have no grasping spines, and the antennae are reduced to mere stubs.
 Symphytan larvae that are wood borers or stem borers have no abdominal legs and the thoracic legs are smaller than those of non-borers.

 With rare exceptions, larvae of the suborder Apocrita have no legs and are maggotlike in form, and are adapted to life in a protected environment.
 This may be the body of a host organism, or a cell in a nest, where the adults will care for the larva.
 In parasitic forms, the head is often greatly reduced and partially withdrawn into the prothorax (anterior part of the thorax).
 Sense organs appear to be poorly developed, with no ocelli, very small or absent antennae, and toothlike, sicklelike, or spinelike mandibles.
 They are also unable to defecate until they reach adulthood due to having an incomplete digestive tract (a blind sac), presumably to avoid contaminating their environment.
 The larvae of stinging forms (Aculeata) generally have 10 pairs of spiracles, or breathing pores, whereas parasitic forms usually have nine pairs present.